Price: only ฃ1.04 (No VAT)

 Propecia (Finasteride) works by significantly inhibiting the formation of DHT in the scalp.
 DHT is a major cause of hair loss, because its presence shrinks the follicle of the hair.
 Reducing the amount of DHT by taking Propecia (Finasteride) daily reduces further hair loss and helps regrow visible hair.

-Totalpharmacy.co.uk is a UK registered online Pharmacy and a reputable supplier you can trust.
+Totalpharmacy.co.uk is a UK registered online Pharmacy and a reputable supplier of Propecia you can trust.

 Take one Propecia (Finasteride) 1mg tablet each day, with or without food.